ammkrn/nanoda/README.md

 ### How to use

+** As of 0.1.1, [mimalloc](https://github.com/microsoft/mimalloc.git) is the default global allocator, but you can disable this by passing the `--no-default-features` flag when running the executable.
+Thanks (again) to Sebastian Ullrich for this suggestion.

 1. Install cargo (Rust's package manager) if you don't already have it.
 2. Clone this repository.
-3. From this repository's root folder, execute `cargo build --release` (it will be incredibly slow without the release flag, so don't forget that)
+3. From this repository's root folder, execute `cargo build --release` (it will be incredibly slow without the release flag, so don't forget that).
 4. The built binary will be in /target/release/nanoda, so you can either run it from there (use `./nanoda --help` to see options), or you can run it through cargo, but the syntax is a little weird : `cargo run --release -- <options/flags> <export_files>`.
 For example `cargo run --release -- --threads 8 --print mathlib_export.out`

 ---